par-sam/help-desk/README.md

     1. Download the files and extract them.
     2. Copy the files to your web server FTP.
-    3. Open the "assets/scripts/db.php" file and change enter your database information.
+    3. Open the "assets/scripts/db.php" file and enter your database information.
     4. Open the installation page and follow the instructions.
     5. Enjoy!